 People these days are focused on being healthy.
 Being healthy depends on what you eat, how you think and the environment you live in.
-This focus on health has come after a large part of our generation felt heat of looming health challenges of 21st century.
+This focus on health has come after a large part of our generation felt the heat of looming health challenges of the 21st century.

 Today, we are eating more than our ancestors did.
 We are also consuming a lot more information than we should be.
 The basic drivers are availability and affordability.

-Just like easy availability of junk food does not mean that we should eat it; easy access to free information (apparently so, we in fact get information in exchange of time which is limited in nature) does not mean that we spend all or most of our waking hours consuming information.
+Just like easy availability of junk food does not mean that we should eat it; easy access to free information (apparently so, we, in fact, get information in exchange of time which is limited in nature) does not mean that we spend all or most of our waking hours consuming information.

 This is where the power of choice should come in force.
 We as human beings are given this power to exercise restraint and also to take decisions.
-One got to draw a line where to stop; and decide how, what and when to consume – whether it is food or information?
+One got to draw a line where to stop, and decide how what and when to consume – whether it is food or information?

-What does over consumption of information do?
+What does overconsumption of information do?

 First and most important – it takes time.
 Time is a limited commodity and needs to be used judiciously.
 We all are provided with 24 hours in a day’s account.
-When we consume information we invest this valuable resource.
+When we consume the information we invest this valuable resource.
 It needs to be spent intelligently.
 If information is your business then it is ok to spend more time than usual on this pursuit otherwise exercise restraint.

-It fills your head at times with unwanted info and fill the space that would otherwise have been used to create something and make your life better.
+It fills your head at times with unwanted info and fills the space that would otherwise have been used to create something and make your life better.
 Does knowing about a landslide in a distant country help you really?
-OK you can show and pray for those affected.
+OK, you can show and pray for those affected.
 What beyond that?
-If you are really concerned about humanity and a cause in particular – do something about that situation –send money, invent something that helps the people in question.
+If you are really concerned about humanity and a cause in particular — do something about that situation —send money, invent something that helps the people in question.
 It will bring more satisfaction to you.

 Long form and short form – emails, phone calls, and micro-updates (twitter).
 Then you have books, article, essays, online and offline.
-Also movies, news related items and mix of programs served on cable TV channels.
+Also, movies, news related items and mix of programs served on cable TV channels.
 You have information that can benefit you, one that will benefit others, something that you respond to, that you need to pass on.

 Junk or healthy?

-Like food information can be junk or healthy.
-Junk information does not contribute in shaping your day or life.
+Like food, information can be junk or healthy.
+Junk information does not contribute to shaping your day or life.
 It is mostly news-like which will have no significance tomorrow.
 It is good to know about world affairs but not everybody needs to know everything.
 The information consumption needs for a politician are different from what it will be for an actor.
 Similarly for a teacher and a marketer they are different as they are for a CEO.
 We will go in detail about the information need of different individuals at some other time.

 Better if we consume healthy information and also aim for balance.
 We do it by intelligent consumption.